-We specialise in using our scientific expertise to translate laboratory concepts into high quality vaccines and medicines by developing them through to clinical trials, to prove the concept is safe and effective for people.
+We specialise in using our scientific expertise to translate laboratory concepts into high quality vaccines and medicines by developing them through to clinical trials which will determine their efficacy and safety.
 Once we have demonstrated the ‘proof of concept’, we partner with organisations better placed to maximise patient reach and impact.

 Our global health R&D prioritises areas of high unmet medical need.
 Our R&D strategy centres on best- and first-in-class innovation, so we can bring differentiated benefit to our patients.

 The GSK Vaccines Institutes for Global Health (GVGH)